DeepLabCut/DeepLabCut/docs/manage-project.md

-# Managing Your DeepLabCut Project
+# Setting up what keypoints to track

 ## Editing the Configuration File